Sparse Classification: a scalable discrete optimization perspective

-In this paper, we formulate the sparse classification problem of $n$ samples with $p$ features as a binary convex optimization problem and propose a cutting-plane algorithm to solve it exactly.
-For sparse logistic regression and sparse SVM our algorithm finds optimal solutions for $n$ and $p$ in the $10,000$s within minutes.
-On synthetic data our algorithm exhibits a phase transition phenomenon: there exists a $n_0$ for which for $n<n_0$ the algorithm takes a long time to find the optimal solution and it is does not recover the correct support, while for $n\geqslant n_0$, the algorithm is very fast and accurately detects all the true features, but does not return any false features.
-When data is generated by $y_i = sign\left(x_i^T w^{\star} + \varepsilon_i\right), $ with $w^\star \in \{0,1\}^p$, supp$(w^{\star} )=k$ and $\varepsilon_i\sim \mathcal{N}(0, \sigma^2)$, we prove that $n_0> 6 \pi^2 \left(2 + \sigma^2\right) k \log(p-k)$.
+\ABSTRACT{ We formulate the sparse classification problem of $n$ samples with $p$ features as a binary convex optimization problem and propose a cutting-plane algorithm to solve it exactly.
+For sparse logistic regression and sparse SVM, our algorithm finds optimal solutions for $n$ and $p$ in the $10,000$s within minutes.
+On synthetic data our algorithm achieves perfect support recovery in the large sample regime.
+Namely, there exists a $n_0$ such that the algorithm takes a long time to find the optimal solution and does not recover the correct support for $n<n_0$, while for $n\geqslant n_0$, the algorithm quickly detects all the true features, and does not return any false features.
 In contrast, while Lasso accurately detects all the true features, it persistently returns incorrect features, even as the number of observations increases.
-Finally, we apply our method on classifying the type of cancer using gene expression data from the Cancer Genome Atlas Research Network with $n=1,145$ lung cancer patients and $p=14,858$ genes.
-Sparse classification using logistic regression returns a classifier based on $50$ genes versus $171$ for Lasso and using SVM $30$ genes versus $172$ for Lasso with similar predictive accuracy.
+Consequently, on numerous real-world experiments, our outer-approximation algorithms returns sparser classifiers while achieving similar predictive accuracy as Lasso.
+To support our observations, we analyze conditions on the sample size needed to ensure full support recovery in classification.
+Under some assumptions on the data generating process, we prove that information-theoretic limitations impose $n_0 < C \left(2 + \sigma^2\right) k \log(p-k)$, for some constant $C>0$. }